sagekhanuja/CropBot/backend/README.md

 # Overview
-This page contains all of the code used to built the machine learning models and the datasets used to train them.
+This page contains all of the code used to built the machine learning models and links to the datasets used to train them.

 # Datasets